louisbaudoin/agiguild/token-economics.md

 ## On-going distribution
 i.
 To open source contributors
 The objective is to incentivize on-going open source contribution.
-Contributors are encouraged to appeal for their contribution if their contributions before the deadline were not included in the initial $AGI distribution.
-Past the initial contribution, the review process will be manually done by reviewers yet assisted by github/citation metrics.
+Contributors are encouraged to appeal if their contributions before the deadline were not included in the initial $AGI distribution.
+Past the initial distribution, the review process will be manually done by reviewers yet assisted by github/citation metrics.

 Before being reviewed, contribution proposals will need to pass a set of criteria. e.g.,
 - be posterior to a certain date (otherwise assessing the impact of the work might be challenging)
 - be under the OSAI license
 - be categorized under a pre-defined category (e.g., model, dataset, tooling, DAO operations etc ...)
-- have an allocation key between contributors if it's a multi-contributor proposal
+- propose an optional allocation split between contributors if it's a multi-contributor proposal

 The manual review process will be improved and approved by governance vote.
 For example it could be such that:
 - K reviewers are assigned to each proposal based on their expertise (and their lack of conflict)